ivanpaulovich/clean-architecture-manga/README.md

 > Hit the `WATCH` button :eyes: to get the latest Clean Architecture updates. <img src="https://emojis.slackmojis.com/emojis/images/1471045863/884/ninja.gif?1471045863" width="32" height="32" />

-**Manga is a Virtual Wallet** application in which the customer could register an account then manage the balance by `Deposits`, `Withdraws` and `Transfers`.
+**Manga is a Virtual Wallet** software in which the customer register an account then manage the balance by `Deposits`, `Withdraws` and `Transfers`.

-The Manga's demo is hosted on `Azure` servers and the `Swagger UI` client is available at [https://clean-architecture-manga.azurewebsites.net/swagger/index.html](https://clean-architecture-manga.azurewebsites.net/swagger/).
+The Web API's demo is hosted on `Azure` servers and the `Swagger UI` client is available at [https://clean-architecture-manga.azurewebsites.net/swagger/index.html](https://clean-architecture-manga.azurewebsites.net/swagger/).
 It is just beautiful!
 [![Swagger Demo](https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/docs/docs/clean-architecture-manga-swagger-v2.jpg)](https://clean-architecture-manga.azurewebsites.net/swagger/index.html)

+We also support the React client:

 [![React+Redux Demo](https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/docs/docs/clean-architecture-manga-react.png)](https://clean-architecture-manga.azurewebsites.net)